 - You can click on the 'Contribute translation for (your preferred language)' link.

-- CURRENTLY: If you do not have an AMOS account, you would have to 'Create a new account' by using the appropriate link.
+- If you do not have an AMOS account, you need to 'Create a new account' by using the appropriate link.

 - If you have a translator account in AMOS, you can use AMOS to contribute the translation.